-It’s tempting to view all development teams as homogeneous masses that operate with equivalent efficiency.
-When looking for ways to improve our team productivity, we tend to overlook the human factor in the equation and either embrace new management methodologies or focus on incrementally improving some existing processes (i.e. requirements management, bug tracking, etc.).
+It’s tempting to view all development teams as homogeneous masses that operate with the same efficiency.
+When looking for ways to improve productivity, we tend to overlook the human factor and rush to either embrace new management methodologies or focus on incrementally improving some existing processes like requirements management or bug tracking.

-Certainly, there is always room for process optimization and by doing so, we can probably realize some additional efficiencies.
-But ultimately, these actions will translate to a relatively small enhancements to the team’s overall performance.
+Certainly, there is always room for process optimization, but ultimately, these enhancements will only translate to small gains in the team’s overall performance.

-In order to realize an order of magnitude improvement, we need to focus on the cornerstone of the technology and development process, the “individual”.
-It has been shown in numerous studies (e.g. Steve McConnell’s Rapid Development) that different teams within the same organization can have significantly varying delivery efficiencies.
+In order to realize an order of magnitude improvement, we need to focus on the ‘individual’, who in my opinion is the cornerstone of the software and hardware development process.
+It has been shown in numerous studies such as Steve McConnell’s Rapid Development that different teams within the same organization can have significantly varying delivery efficiencies.

 So how do we explain the formation of islands of excellence within the same organization?
 After all, don’t all teams within the company share the same HR resources, training, tools and culture?

-The short answer is that operational excellence has a lot to do with management style, team structure, and makeup.
-Let me explain.
+The short answer is that excellence in operational has a lot to do with management style, team structure, and makeup.

-Building and managing strong development teams goes beyond the simple managing of developers to quarterly objectives and delivering functional products.
-What sets apart a high performance team from the garden variety team is that in addition to delivering acceptable products, the high performance team tends to exhibit more loyalty and less splintering.
-It works smarter, is more creative, is more cohesive and its members are more independent.
+Building and managing strong development teams goes beyond the simple management of developers to quarterly objectives and delivering functional products.
+What sets apart a high performance team from the garden variety one is that in addition to delivering acceptable products, the high performance team tends to exhibit more loyalty and less splintering.
+It works smarter, it is more creative, more cohesive and its members are more independent.
 A high performance team has certain qualities and a distinct spirit which emanates from the individuals in the team.

 Even though high performance teams are independent of project type and technology (they are certainly not limited to early stage startups), they all share certain characteristics.
 I call these the Seven Golden Habits, they are: